Ireland back to debt market at lower rate than Spain

 DUBLIN Ireland returned to short-term debt markets on Thursday for the first time since before its EU/IMF bailout in November 2010, paying less for three-month paper than Spain which has avoided going to international lenders for a full sovereign rescue.

-In a tentative first step following a near two-year hiatus, Ireland sold 500 million euros of treasury bills at an average yield of 1.8 percent and said it hoped to return to long-term debt markets with a two-year plus issue early next year.
+In a tentative first step following a near two-year hiatus, Ireland sold 500 million euros of treasury bills at an average yield of 1.8 percent.

-Dublin, effectively shut out of capital markets before the 85 billion euro ($107 billion) bailout, hopes to run three or four more short-term auctions this year and extend maturities from three to six months.
+Dublin, effectively shut out of capital markets before the 85 billion euro ($107 billion) bailout, is likely to run a number of t-bill auctions before attempting a long-term issue towards the end of this year or early next.

-Ireland is the only country that has not sold t-bills during its bailout and given that Greece has consistently auctioned three-month debt and Portugal has even tested appetite with 18-month bills, analysts saw Dublin having few difficulties.
+Ireland is the only country that has not sold treasury bills during its bailout and given that Greece has consistently auctioned three-month debt and Portugal has even tested appetite with 18-month bills, analysts saw Dublin having few difficulties.

-Unlike the rest of the bailout club, Ireland posted modest economic growth last year amid turmoil across the euro zone, and sees itself as the only country capable of delivering a rare good news story.
+However Ireland, which unlike the rest of the bailout club was able to deliver modest economic growth last year amid turmoil across the euro zone, sees itself as the only country capable of giving Europe a rare good news story and was pleased that Thursday's auction was 2.8 times subscribed.

-The NTMA debt management agency said it was pleased that the auction was 2.8 times subscribed and reported "significant international interest".
+"We are encouraged by the strong demand and the presence of significant international interest in today's auction.
+However, we are conscious that this is only the first step towards our ultimate goal of full access to the capital markets," NTMA Chief Executive John Corrigan said in a statement.

-"It's a significant step but there's a lot more work to do before we get back into the bond markets.
-There's a big difference, in fairness, between selling three-month paper and selling longer-term bonds," NTMA Chief Executive John Corrigan told national broadcaster RTE.
+Ireland's finance minister Michael Noonan said the auction marked an important milestone on Ireland's continuing path to recovery and showed the market have reacted positively to the country's strong fiscal performance.

-The NTMA, which had said it planned to restart the auctions this summer, announced the resumption on Tuesday on the back of a surge of investor confidence following last week's EU summit when leaders agreed to look at improving Ireland's bank bailout.
+The NTMA, which had said it planned to restart the auctions this summer, announced the resumption on Tuesday on the back of a surge of investor confidence following last week's EU summit where leaders agreed to look at improving the terms of Ireland's bank bailout.

-Corrigan said Dublin had to stick to the terms of its bailout deal under the gaze of inspectors from the "troika" - the European Commission, European Central Bank and IMF.
+"Every aspect of the t-bill auction is better than expected.
+The total amount of bids is very impressive and the yield of 1.8 percent is not only lower than the grey market before the auction but is approximately where Spanish letras (treasury bills) are trading," said Credit Agricole rate strategist Peter Chatwell.

-"Accessing the longer-term bond markets is critically dependent on two factors: one of which is largely within our own control, that's sticking to the troika programme, and the second one is the wider mood music in Europe, which in fairness has significantly improved since the summit at the weekend."
+A source close to the NTMA said it hoped to undertake further auctions over the remainder of the year.

 "NOT OUT OF THE WOODS"

-Yields on benchmark Irish 2020 bonds have fallen by almost 100 basis points since the summit and were almost 30 basis points lower than their Spanish counterparts at 6.28 percent after the auction, little changed on the day.
+Yields on benchmark Irish 2020 bonds have fallen by almost 100 basis points since the summit and were almost 30 basis points lower than their Spanish counterparts at 6.27 percent before of the auction, little changed from Wednesday.

 Spain sold three-month debt at an average yield of 2.36 percent last week while Italy had to pay 2.96 percent to auction six-month paper a day later.